QuentinRa/oneaudit/README.md

 }
 ```

-After exporting the emails (must be done manually, exporting results using the API is not planned for now), you can prepare them for use with other module with:
+After exporting the emails, you can generate a unified list of targets for use with other module with:

 ```bash
 $ # Only keep employees working at LinkedIn